luantnk/JSSATS/README.md

   ```

 ### Installation

-1. Get a free API Key at [https://example.com](https://example.com)
-2. Clone the repo
+1. Clone the repo
    ```sh
    git clone https://github.com/ngckinhluan/Jewelry-Sale-System-At-The-Store.git
    ```
-3. Frontend Setup
+2. Frontend Setup
 - Navigate to the front-end directory
   ```
   cd FE
   ```
-4. Install NPM packages
+3. Install NPM packages
    ```sh
    npm install
    ```
-5. To start the development server and run the project locally, use the following command:
+4. To start the development server and run the project locally, use the following command:
    ```
    npm run dev
    ```
-6. Backend Setup
+5. Backend Setup
 - Navigate to the backend directory
   ```
   cd BE